 Step 3: Get Ready to Begin

-The national office will notify you by letter once your chapter is approved, and you’ll receive your welcome materials.
+The national office will notify you by email with your login information once your chapter is approved.
+You’ll then receive a letter and welcome materials.
 You will also have access to the NJHS Handbook and member-only portions of this website.
 These resources will help your chapter to develop:

 - Chapter bylaws, including determining membership criteria and an outline for completing service projects.
 Download a sample here.